kaBeech/tensort/README.md

 <!-- At its core, Robustsort is a 3-bit Bytesort with some extra parallelism baked  -->
 <!-- in.
 Why 3-bit?
 It's because of the power of threes. -->

+#### Overview

 Once we have Bytesort in our toolbox, the road to Robustsort is pretty simple.
 Robustsort is a 3-bit Bytesort with a custom SubAlgorithm that compares other sub-algorithms.
+For convenience, we will call this custom SubAlgorithm Supersort.
 We use a 3-bit Bytesort here because there's something magical that happens around these numbers.

 Robust sorting algorithms tend to be